New Visitation Policies in Butte County Jail Due to COVID-19 Coronavirus

 We highly recommend that you call 530-538-7471 first for any changes due to staff shortages or other unforeseen circumstances, including whether your inmate has become ill and is unable to be in the general population where video kiosks are available.

-Experts in the study of the COVID-19 are anticipating that spread of the virus will be a ongoing concern for Butte County, the state of California and the entire United States until well into 2022 and maybe even beyond.
+Experts in the study of the COVID-19 are anticipating that spread of the virus will be a ongoing concern for Butte County, the state of California and the entire United States until well into 2024 and maybe even beyond.
 We are witnessing the virus becoming more contagious, but less deadly over time.
-Many people think that the 'more contagious, but less deadly' Omicron variant will infect so many people that a higher level of natural immunity for the majority of Americans will be the end result.
+Many people think that the 'more contagious, but less deadly' variants will infect so many people that a higher level of natural immunity for the majority of Americans will be the end result.

 Whether the inmates are safe from contracting the coronavirus depends entirely on two things: